gilt/Cleanroom/README.md

 - [CleanroomLogger](http://github.com/emaloney/CleanroomLogger) — A simple Swift-based console logging API
 - [CleanroomText](http://github.com/emaloney/CleanroomText) — Swift tools for working with strings and text
 - [SwiftPoet](http://github.com/gilt/SwiftPoet) — A Swift framework for generating Swift code in Swift

+## Deprecated Repositories

+- [CleanroomASL](http://github.com/emaloney/CleanroomASL) — A Swift-based API for reading from & writing to the Apple System Log facility.
+This project is deprecated as a result of Apple’s deprecation of the ASL itself.

 ## Open Source by Default